sunZshanY/nanox/README.md

 - Modular development: one module at a time, with tests before moving on.
 - No hidden errors: the lexer reports problems, it never silently skips them.
 - Readability and clear architecture over cleverness.

+## LICENCE

+This LICENCE is GNU General Public License v2.0